DEFRA/ffc-development-guide/docs/development-patterns/configuration.md

 The configuration keys used must follow the naming convention below to ensure that CI and CD pipelines can retrieve values in a predictable and efficient way.

+> ADP has a different approach to configuration and secrets management.
+See the [ADP documentation](https://defra.github.io/adp-documentation/) for more information.

 ## Helm chart

 Configuration for an application running in a pod should be passed to the pod via a `ConfigMap` Kubernetes resource.